 Diversion Programs Are Cheaper and More Effective Than Incarceration.
 Prosecutors Should Embrace Them.

-& Taylor Pendergrass, Strategic Advisor, ACLU Campaign for Smart Justice
+& Taylor Pendergrass, Senior Campaign Strategist, ACLU Campaign for Smart Justice

 When it comes to reducing mass incarceration, some solutions are actually staring us right in the face.
 That is certainly the case when it comes to diversion programs in the state of Kansas.